Study Reveals Impacts of

 RtMP Student Readers showed…

-- Statistically significantly higher increases in reading scores compared to non-participants.
+- At 68% greater improvements, RtMP students scored statistically significantly higher in reading scores compared to non-participants.

 - Significantly improved overall literacy and reading scores for fourth-grade student readers.